hop to it! Easter baskets, hunts & tastings!

 The Littles’ Egg Hunt!

-The egg hunt for our Littles was pretty traditional.
+The egg hunt for our Littles was pretty traditional that year, as well.

-so Little D (age 1 ½) could find hers easily in the open grass!
+so Little D (age 1 ½ at the time) could find hers easily in the open grass!

 We decided to forego the candy treats and when each Little found their 10 eggs, they could turn them in for a prize.
 Sister S found some adorable kid-sized watering cans that they all received as their prize..
 Some other fun warm weather prizes might include bug houses, hula hoops, sidewalk chalk, balls or bubbles.